Vacation savings from Orlando Informer!Save with Orlando Informer!X

 After redefining the theme-park land with 2010’s The Wizarding World of Harry Potter and upping the water-park game with 2017’s Volcano Bay, Universal is now advancing the mechanics of theming and immersion with one of the most hallowed and recognizable properties in the entire world: Nintendo, whose various creations have been part of the global popular consciousness since 1981.

-Super Nintendo World, as the new land is known, was no small undertaking.
+SUPER NINTENDO WORLD, as the new land is known, was no small undertaking.
 It first arrived in Universal Studios Japan on Thursday, March 18, 2021, costing some $578 million – about $120 million more than what Universal is said to have spent on The Wizarding World of Harry Potter – Diagon Alley.
-It is currently in a technical rehearsal period at Universal Studios Hollywood with an official opening of February 17, 2023, and will next land in Epic Universe, the upcoming fourth park at Universal Orlando Resort, in 2025.
+Universal Studios Hollywood had its official opening on February 17, 2023, and will next land in Epic Universe, the upcoming fourth park at Universal Orlando Resort, beginning May 22, 2025.
 Universal Studios Singapore is planned to open in 2025 as well.

 Given the cultural (not to mention the nostalgic) cache of Nintendo and the obvious excitement with which Universal has been talking about the new addition, it’s safe to assume that Nintendo Land will be just as much of an anchor to Universal Parks and Resorts’s future growth and development as the Boy Wizard has proven to be over the past decade.